SokSochetraa/WCT-II/database-design/assignment/sql_queries_explanations.md

 WHERE d.department_name = 'ITE';
 ```
 **Explanation:**
-- This query fetches faculty names and their department names.
-- It uses an `INNER JOIN` to match faculty members to their respective departments using `department_id`.
-- The filter ensures only faculty members from the `'ITE'` department are returned.
+Select faculty's information and their department from table Faculty and Departments
+where 'department_id' from Faculty are the same to 'department_id' from Departments.
+For example,I had select faculty's information and their department for faculty who had
+from department 'ITE'.

 ---